Currently, there is no public health emergency to warrant large-scale treatments

 This page was created as a resource for the community to get the most up to date information about the pesticide treatments executed by this District, both completed in the past and planned for the future.
 If the information you need is not here, please call the District and we will be happy to answer any questions you may have.

-Note: There were no large scale pesticide treatments performed in 2015
+There have been no large-scale pesticide treatments performed in since October 2016.

 Aug-31-2016: El MonteMapDetails